 You don’t have to avoid the carbs

 Carbohydrate is a vital macronutrient and the body’s primary source of energy.
 Some people recommend cutting it down to 0-10% ( like KETO ), which is not required.
-The key is to finding the right carbs and eat them in the right amount.
+The key is to find the right carbs and eat them in the right amount.

 There are two types of carbs, simple and complex.
-Simple carbs or sugars digest quickly than complex carbs and provide your body with short-term energy that makes you feel hungry again in few hours.
+Simple carbs or sugars digest quickly than complex carbs and provide your body with short-term energy that makes you feel hungry again in a few hours.

 On the other hand, complex carbs contain more nutrients, digest much slower and provide long-lasting energy.
 It makes them a good option for weight loss and controlling hunger.

 For weeks 1 – 4, 50% of your total calories should come from carbs, 30 percent from protein, and the rest from fats.
 For instance, if you’re on a 2000 calorie diet, 1000 calories should come from carbs.

 Here are some healthy carbs option you can include in your diet 👇